hoongeun/helm-values/README.md

 <!-- tocstop -->

 # Why I made this?
-There's already exists simmilar project [helm-values](https://github.com/shihyuho/helm-values).
+There's already simmilar project [helm-values](https://github.com/shihyuho/helm-values).
 But it doesn't meet my needs.

 My needs are
 * Helm doesn't support the env patch feature like [kustomize](https://kustomize.io)
 * I want to manage values.yaml by dividing in each subcharts
-* A json, yaml formats aren't programmable
+* The json, yaml formats aren't programmable

 So I decided to make my own tools for these.